gutierrezmannix/gutierrezmannix.github.io/Intro.md

 I am a social and political scientist working at the intersection of the collection of social media data and US policy.
 I collect data and analyze it using a series of quantitative and qualitative content analysis methods which allow me to better understand what factors influence communication in social media.
 I focus on American institutions and policy with a concentration on Hispanics and the types of political issues most important to this crucial population.

 My main focus lies on understanding what factors lie behind communication by minorities.
-S pecifically, I explore the reasons behind communication by diverse groups of minorities.
+Specifically, I explore the reasons behind communication by diverse groups of minorities.
 My current research explores differences in communication among different segments of the Hispanic population.

 During my time as an International Student, I have worked in the positions of Tutor, Research Assistant, Teaching Assistant, Instructor and Part-Time Lecturer.
 Moreover, with the help of professors and peers, I have been able to maintain a diverse research and publishing agenda.